onyilam/forty-jekyll-theme/about.md

 About 關於

-I am a computational social scientist at Pew Research Center.
+I am a computational social scientist at Pew Research Center, where I use data to derive insights and understand social phenomenons.